Ask Slashdot: Is It Linux or GNU/Linux? - Slashdot

 The brouhaha got started in the mid-1990s when Richard Stallman, among other things the founder of the Free Software Movement who penned the General Public License, began insisting on using the term "GNU/Linux" in recognition of the importance of the GNU Project to the OS.
 GNU was started by Stallman as an effort to build a free-in-every-way operating system based on the still-not-ready-for-prime-time Hurd microkernel.
 According to this take, Linux was merely the kernel, and GNU software was the sauce that made Linux work.
 Noting that the issue seems to have died down in recent years, and mindful of Shakespeare's observation on roses, names and smells, I wondered if anyone really cares anymore what Linux is called.
 For once and all, I wanted to ask Slashdot crowd what they think.

-Let the show begin (Score:3)
+Let the show begin (Score:5, Funny)

 FFS, where did I put my popcorn!